zuozhenggh/learning-library/data-management-library/database/spatial/spatial-apex/add-spatial-analysis/add-spatial-analysis.md

 3. Rename to **My Filters Region** or a name of your choosing.
 ![Image alt text](images/add-spatial-analysis-02.png)

-## Task 2: Add an Item for state selection
+## Task 2: Add an Item for State Selection

 1. Drag a Select List item your filters region and update the name to **P3_STATE**.
 ![Image alt text](images/add-spatial-analysis-03.png)